St. Lucie County deputies learn jiu-jitsu

 He said deputies still have other less-than-lethal options, like tasers.
 They still have guns.
 Jiu-jitsu is just one more skill Hester hopes enhances public trust in the outcomes of law enforcement encounters.

-Indian River County Sheriff Eric Flowers said within the last 6-months, he also implemented jiu-jitsu training requirements for his deputies, requiring 4 hours for new hires during orientation, and 4 hours for deputies once a year.
+Indian River County Sheriff Eric Flowers said within the last six months, he also implemented jiu-jitsu training requirements for his deputies, requiring four hours for new hires during orientation and four hours for deputies once a year.

 Martin County and Palm Beach County do not have jiu-jitsu training requirements.